 And probably this fear, more than any other, is driving him to repel threats to his rule.

-"He has pursued it with single-minded determination… and deals ruthlessly with his adversaries," he says.
+"He has pursued it with single-minded determination… and deals ruthlessly with his adversaries," Mr Wallis explains.

 Rwanda was in ruins when Mr Kagame's RPF took power after the genocide but its economy is now growing at an average of 7% a year, and poverty levels have fallen.

 Under Mr Kagame's rule, Rwanda opened its first maize flour factory, improved its road network, established a national airline, is building a new $800m (£605m) international airport and plans to boost its status as a business hub with a conference centre that will cost at least $300m.

 "Kagame is known as a doer and an implementer, not somebody who says things just like everyone else," UK charity Oxfam's Desire Assogbavi told AFP news agency.

 As for his African peers, most of them appear to hold him in high regard, as he has been given the task of spearheading efforts to reform the African Union.